muarshad01/DeepSeek/Notes/lecture07_notes.md

 #### problem with the self attention mechanism is and
-9:41
-for that I want to start out with a simple illustration so what I want to start out with is that I want to start 9:47 out with a sentence right and the sentence is the
-9:52
+* The artist painted the portrait of a woman with a brush.

+9:59
-artist the artist painted the portrait of a woman with a brush 9:59 let me read this sentence aloud once more the artist painted the portrait of 10:04
+let me read this sentence aloud once more the artist painted the portrait of 10:04